Faster time-to-market with a digital twin

 Virtual commissioning saves a great deal of time

 Bozhon’s objective: to achieve up to 30% in time savings by improving engineering efficiency accelerate the development, delivery, and commissioning of new machines at the customer site.
-To simulate the desired end product, a virtual 3D model of the planned machine was created, including an interface with the open, cloud-based IoT operating system MindSphere.
+To simulate the desired end product, a virtual 3D model of the planned machine was created, including an interface with MindSphere, the leading industrial IoT as a service solution from Siemens.
 This enabled data to be recorded and analyzed during subsequent operations and in this way to facilitate actions such as predictive maintenance and power optimization.

 The digital twin was a fully detailed representation of the actual prospective machine that would allow its sequences of movement to be simulated.
 The outcome: the entire value chain was comprehensively represented, tested, and optimized in digital form, from product design through planning and designing the machine itself, all the way to the production process and performance.
 For Bozhon the development of a digital twin was the right course to pursue, as Karl Chen, CMO of Bozhon, explains: "The development of a digital twin enabled us to meet the demand for simulations.
 We expect digital twins to include more functions in the future and therefore further enhance companies’ long-term competitiveness."